cedenoruel/OpenADMET-ExpansionRx-Blind-Challenge/README.md

 - Learned embeddings: CheMeleon, MiniMol, CLAMP

 **Additional Data**
-- Only publicly available data were leveraged
+- Only publicly available data were leveraged.
-- These data were used for feature augmentation (not directly concatenated with the provided ExpansionRx training set).

 **Performance comments**
 - My internal cross-validation metrics are comparable to the live leaderboard scores, notably for LogD.